harshawn/aircraft-scheduling/README.md

-# Harshawn's Aircraft Scheduling App
+# Harshawn's Aircraft Scheduling App :airplane:

-Welcome!
+Welcome! :wave:

 This app allows you to schedule the rotation of flights for a specific aircraft.
 You can do this anywhere from you desktop or mobile device.
 It includes a search filter to help you narrow down flights you're looking for and you can drag and drop rotations in the list.